theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiaeuk.md

 #### Core tasks

 !!! tip ""
-    These tasks are performed regardless or of organism, and perform read trimming and various quality control steps.
+    These tasks are performed regardless of organism.
+They perform read trimming and various quality control steps.

 ??? task "`versioning`: Version capture for TheiaEuk"